openkfw/TruBudget/storage-service/README.md

 | GET    | /version   | Get the current version of the service       |
 | GET    | /download  | Download a document (docId + secret needed)  |
 | POST   | /upload    | Upload a document                            |

+### Environment Variables

+To be able to activate and configure the Storage Service, you need to set the relevant environment variables.
+More information on that and a list of available environment variables, see: [Environment Variables](./environment-variables.md)

 ## Architecture